rocktronica/OneFileCMS/readme.markdown

 OneFileCMS is just that.
 It's a flat, light, one file CMS (Content Management System) entirely contained in an easy-to-implement, highly customizable, database-less PHP script.

-Coupling a utilitarian code editor with all the basic necessities of an FTP application, OneFileCMS can maintain a whole website completely in-browser without any external programs.
+Coupling a utilitarian code editor with basic file managing functions, OneFileCMS can maintain a whole website completely in-browser without any external programs.

 ## Demo

-- Just download & try the current version - it's one file!
+- Just download & try the current stable version - it's one file!

 ## Features